speechmatics/speechmatics-python/README.md

 ## Example command-line usage

-- A normal real time session using a .wav file as the input audio
+- A normal real time session using a .wav file as the input audio:

    ```shell
    # Point URL to the local instance of Speechmatics